aholbreich/engineering-excerise1/solution1/Readme.md

 build.sh

 ```
-When Prerequsites matched it will compile/tes two projects (upload-service and alert-service) and produece dockerfiles
+When prerequsites are matched it will compile two projects (upload-service and alert-service) and produce docker images.
 ### Run localy

 To run 3 Component docker-compose configuration is used.